 How do you usually deal with such hate speech and sexism?

 First rule, that women should follow is to stand up for their rights.
 Too much obedience and fear from the consequences trap our true potentials away from proving our successful journey.
 Don’t let hate speech turn that flame in you.
+What I mean by stand up, be proud, smart, professional, and know your worth.
+Be a strong independent women achiever, and don’t let a man minimize your scale in your life, that’s how I deal with hate speech and sexism.

 Even though societies have advanced on so many levels, why, in your opinion, is sexism still a problem in almost all of these societies?

+For change to occur, we need to confront sexism where it lives.
+In our conversations around the coffee machine at work, around the dinner table at home or at the pub on a Friday night.
+If children are being raised on an aspect of equality trait between men and women, this will help to minimize the process with time and heal the difference.
 This isn’t about casting women as victims or making villains of men.
 It’s about taking personal responsibility for the part we all play, albeit often unintentionally, to perpetuate the status quo and in having the courage to do our bit to change it.

 ⦁ Finally, since it’s International Women’s Day, what advice or message would you like to give to young girls who would like to take the same path you took?